Kris57880/devkit/README.md

 800102672637.dkr.ecr.us-east-1.amazonaws.com/compression:gpu (GPU)
 ```

+The corresponding `Dockerfile`s can be found in the `docker/` directory.

 If you need significant changes to the environment your decoder runs in, please email the
 [CLIC mailing list](clic-list@googlegroups.com) and request a custom image.
 When doing so,
 please mention your team name and provide a Dockerfile.